AlpacaTravel/graphql-docs/topics/places/Accessing Hours/README.md

 - Use `forDays()` to query a range of dates for opening hours for a place.
 Use this to present a weeks worth of opening hours, or possibly more (such as a calendar).
+- Use `osmTag` field to return a single string representation of the opening hours encoded in a way that can be parsed, according to using Open Street Map opening hours specification.

 ### Upcoming Open/Closed hours using `intervals()` connection